Distributed Inference with Sparse and Quantized Communication: A Distributed Learning Rule based on Adaptive Quantization

 To answer the above question, we need to design an appropriate quantization scheme, which, in turn, requires resolving the following issues.
 (1) The scheme should be such that the belief of each agent on $\theta^*$ converges \textit{exactly} to $1$, as opposed to getting stuck in a neighborhood of $1$.
 There are in fact various examples in the literature where due to quantization effects, the algorithm converges to a neighborhood of the desired point \cite{quantopt1,quantopt2,quantopt3}.
 (2) Precaution needs to be taken to ensure that the belief of an agent on $\theta^*$ never gets quantized to $0$.
 Indeed, it might very well be that during an initial transient phase, the belief of some agent on $\theta^*$ falls inadvertently.
 If the quantization scheme is not designed appropriately, such a low belief on $\theta^*$ might get quantized to a $0$ value, causing every agent to eventually place a $0$ belief on the true state due to diffusion.
 This is a serious issue that needs to be addressed, and, in fact, this exact phenomenon has been reported in a simulation study conducted in \cite{lalitha}.
 Specifically, the authors in \cite{lalitha} present an example where using $12$ bits to represent each hypothesis leads to learning the true state, but using $8$ bits results in convergence to a false hypothesis.
 In what follows, we propose an algorithm that tackles the above issues; later, we argue that our algorithm guarantees exponentially fast learning even when merely $1$ bit is used to encode each hypothesis.

 To proceed, suppose we wish to encode a scalar $x$ that belongs to the interval $[L,U]$ using $B$ bit precision.
 Then, we first divide the interval $[L,U]$ into $2^B$ bins, each of equal width.
-Next, we identify the bin to which $x$ belongs, and let the quantized value of $x$ simply be the upper end point of that bin.
+Next, we identify the bin to which $x$ belongs, and let the quantized value of $x$ simply be the {\textit{upper end point}} of that bin.
 Let this entire operation be described formally by a map $\mathcal{Q}_{R,B}(\cdot)$ with range parameter $R=[L,U]$ and bit parameter $B$.
-Then, we have $\mathcal{Q}_{R,B}(x)=L+d\ceil{(x-L)/d}$, where $d=(U-L)/2^B$.
-The above encoder will serve as a basic building block for encoding each component of an agent's belief vector, and our key idea will be to sequentially refine the range of the quantizer over time.
+Then, we have $\mathcal{Q}_{R,B}(x)=L+d\ceil{(x-L)/d}$, where $d=(U-L)/2^B$; {note here that we use the \texttt{ceil} function for quantization.} The above encoder will serve as a basic building block for encoding each component of an agent's belief vector, and our key idea will be to sequentially refine the range of the quantizer over time.